negativity in the workplace is beneficial for no-one.

 Newman refers to happiness as ‘emotional capital’ as:

 It's the kind of wealth that creates peace of mind.
 People with this kind of wealth are the natural 'new rich'.
 They are emotional capitalists with the spending power to be at their best, whatever the challenge.
 They have more energy and drive than most people and enrich everyone around them with their skills and attitude.

 so how do you become an emotional capitalist?

 The first step is the emotional power to accept responsibility in planning and making important decisions.

-- Be self-reliant – The emotional power to accept responsibility in planning and making important decisions is the first step.
-Discover what matters most to you and have the courage to believe in yourself.
+Discover what matters most and have the courage to believe in yourself.

-- Be more resilient – The faster you learn to recognise positives and overcome negative emotions, the faster you will bounce back from adversity.
+The faster you learn to recognise positives and overcome negative emotions, the quicker you bounce back from adversity.